HelmholtzAI-Consultants-Munich/NMOs-Contraction/README.md

 ## Notebooks Versioning
 We report here the main difference between the colab notebook delivered to the collaborators

-- v1 - 31/01/2023: first version built for first batch of data
+- v1 - 31/01/2023: first version built for the first batch of data
-- v2 - 03/05/2023: add wodget to select the input chanel for the video, add a condition for currupted video from the first batch
+- v2 - 03/05/2023: add a widget to select the input channel for the video, add a condition for corrupted video from the first batch
-- v3 - 30/05/2023: remove reference to curare and other calsses, generalize for any kind of phenotype/treatment present in the excel file with the data description
+- v3 - 30/05/2023: remove reference to curare and other classes, generalize for any kind of phenotype/treatment present in the Excel file with the data description
+- v4 - 07/12/2023: ts-extraction: add neuro-muscular ratio calculation, ts-analysis: add widget to choose Excel file and save final table is CSV file

 ## Contributing
 Comments and input are very welcome!
 Please, if you have a suggestion or you think something should be changed, open an issue or submit a pull request.